frictionlessdata/website/site/tooling/python/extracting-data/README.md

 **Detect Encoding**

 It's a function that can be provided to adjust the encoding detection.
-This function accept a data sample and return a detected encoding:
+This function accepts a data sample and returns a detected encoding:

 ```python